WuChengCheng2001/T-Translate/README.md

 ## 🌐 Introduction (English)

 T-Translate is a lightweight browser extension that provides instant English-to-Chinese translation.
-It fixes previous positioning issues to ensure the translation box is never cut off by the screen edge.

 ### ✨ Key Features